yochaigal/cairn/wip/2e/wilderness-exploration.md

 ### Supply
 - The party gathers food and water.
 - The **Warden** rolls on the [Events Table](#events).
 - Characters can hunt, fish, or forage for food, each participant collecting 1d4 rations worth.
-Characters with relevant experience can increase the chances of success or negate the roll entirely.
+- A character with relevant foraging, hunting, or fishing experience increases the supplies **they** discover by one or two steps (i.e. 1d6 or 1d8).

 ### **Make Camp**
-- The party stops to set up camp.
+- The party stops to set up camp in the wilds.
 Each party member (and their mounts) consume a ration.
 - A **Watch** rotation is set from each party member.
 At least 3 rotations are necessary to ensure that all party members can rest.
+A smaller party may need to risk sleeping unguarded, or switch off sleeping over multiple days (see [**Sleep**](#sleep)).
 - The **Warden** rolls on the [Events Table](#events).
 - Party members that were able to rest remove all of **Fatigue** from their inventory, and other conditions (if required).